Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 - The material consists of 60% wool for the best fast heating results!

-- Enjoy these comfortable socks that are built to last a long time in cold climates.
+- Enjoy these comfortable socks built to last a long time in cold climates.

 - These Canadian Thermal Winter socks are perfect for all cold weather running and have been designed to tolerate extreme conditions such as snow.

-- The fiber composition of the socks is 70% merino wool and 30% nylon for an ultimate soft, luxurious feel that will keep your feet warm.
+- The socks’ fiber composition is 70% merino wool and 30% nylon for an ultimate soft, luxurious feel that will keep your feet warm.

 - Nylon padding underneath the feet will cradle your arches, add extra heat, and contribute to alleviating the foot pressure.

-- The Merino Wool used in the socks has been imported from the best sources in Australia for the best possible quality.
+- The Merino Wool used in the socks has been imported from Australia’s best sources for the best possible quality.

 - These running socks extend up to just before the calf for maximum insulation.